Get the most up to date information about the sleep apnea and blood pressure connection from a sleep doctor's perspective.

 Sleep Apnea and Blood Pressure: the Whole Story

-Are sleep apnea and blood pressure related?
+Are sleep apnea and high blood pressure related?
 Can obstructive sleep apnea cause hypertension?
-Does blood pressure improve with the use of a CPAP machine?
+Do people with sleep apnea have improvement in their blood if they use continuous positive airway pressure (CPAP)?
 Read on to find the answers to these questions and more.

 In order to explain the high blood pressure and sleep apnea connection, let's first define a few key concepts.